Profile: Luiz Inacio Lula da Silva

 Shortly after leaving office, Lula was diagnosed with throat cancer.
 He even shaved his trademark beard during treatment.
 Doctors declared him cured of the disease in 2012.

-Many of his supporters have now called for his return.
-They see him as a viable candidate to run for the presidency in 2018, and polls have placed him as the forerunner for the job.
+Prior to his conviction, many of his supporters had called for his return to politics.
+They saw him as a viable candidate to run for the presidency in 2018, and polls had placed him as the forerunner for the job.